divmain/drydock/README.md

 Once it is installed, it can operate in one of two modes (see below).
 Once your mocks have been written to disk, you can run them like `node ./mock.js`.
 It is likely that you will want to make modifications, often to add statefulness.

+**NOTE:** Proxies are unable to intercept and decode SSL-encrypted traffic, due to the fundamental constraints of the technology.
+Because of this, `drydock-scaffold` will not be able to record and generate mock data for existing HTTPS endpoints.
+If possible, it is recommended to temporarily set HTTP endpoints for the initial data capture, if they are available.
+Otherwise, you will have to resort to other methods to capture the data.

 #### Import mode